 Most people write down the password to remember it which produces the chances of losing it.
 Also, if the encrypted flash drive is entered into a compromised device with key logging software then you may lose the password while entering it.

-However, the most probable risk is the loss of password if you forget it and there is no chance to decrypt USB data without password.
+However, the most probable risk is the loss of the password if you forget it and there is no chance to decrypt USB data without password.
 But, there are the ways to recover password such as BitLocker’s recovery key or a clue or to store it securely.